apache/flink/docs/internals/add_operator.md

 To make the operation available to the higher-level APIs, it needs to be added to the Common API.
 The simplest way to do this is to add a base operator.
 Create a class `MapPartitionOperatorBase`, after the pattern of the {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/operators/base/MapOperatorBase.java "MapOperatorBase" %}.

-In addition, the optimizer needs to know which OptimizerNode how to create an OptimizerNode from the OperatorBase.
-This happens in the class
-`GraphCreatingVisitor` in the {% gh_link /flink-optimizer/src/main/java/org/apache/flink/optimizer/Optimizer.java "Optimizer" %}.
+In addition, the optimizer needs to know how to create an OptimizerNode from the OperatorBase.
+This happens in the class `GraphCreatingVisitor` in the {% gh_link /flink-optimizer/src/main/java/org/apache/flink/optimizer/Optimizer.java "Optimizer" %}.

 *Note:* A pending idea is to allow to skip this step by unifying the OptimizerNode and the Common API operator.
 They essentially fulfill the